Tongue Position, Nasal Breathing, and Your Child’s Health

 Who performs myofunctional therapy?

-If you’re concerned your child may be sufferings from an OMD, give Dr. Laura and Dr. Rachel a call.
+If you’re concerned your child may be sufferings from an OMD, give Great Beginnings Pediatric Dentistry a call.

-Dr. Laura Adelman and Dr. Rachel Rosen are pediatric dentists who both received myofunctional therapy training through the Academy of Myofunctional Therapy.
-They also have a Myofunctional Therapist on their team.
-They are accepting new patients under the age of 12 for all their dental and breathing health needs.
+Dr. Laura Adelman and Dr. Rachel Rosen are pediatric dentists who both received Myofunctional therapy training through the Academy of Myofunctional Therapy.
+Dr. Rosen is also a TBI (the Breathe Institute) Ambassador, showing her training, passion, and commitment to connect oral, airway, and overall facial growth and development to a child’s overall health.
+They are accepting new patients under the age of 17 years for all their dental and breathing health needs.
 Call our office at (330) 425-1885 to schedule a consultation with them today.

 This blog serves to provide information only and is not medical or dental advice.
 Anyone concerned about their child’s oral, dental, and/or breathing health should consult with their healthcare professionals to determine the correct diagnosis and best course of treatment.